-3. The minimum time-in-grade requirement for eligibility to become a candidate for promotion to Corporal under the Program is twelve (12) months as a Correctional Officer First Class.
+3. The minimum time-in-grade requirement for eligibility to become a candidate for promotion to Corporal under the Program is twenty four (24) months as a Correctional Officer Private First Class.

 4. A performance evaluation is the first component determining eligibility for promotion under the Program.
 Correctional Officers who have met the necessary time-in-grade requirement and who have elected to become candidates for promotion shall be rated by the department as "Promotable" or "Nonpromotable."
-A rating of "Promotable" shall qualify a Correctional Officer to take the written promotional examination for the rank of Corporal.
-A rating of "Nonpromotable" shall render a Correctional Officer ineligible to take the promotional examination and for promotion during the promotional cycle involved.
+A rating of "Promotable" shall qualify a Correctional Officer Private First Class to take the written promotional examination for the rank of Corporal.
+A rating of "Nonpromotable" shall render a Correctional Officer Private First Class ineligible to take the promotional examination and for promotion during the promotional cycle involved.

 5. A written examination is the second component determining eligibility under the Program.
-Examinations under the Program for the rank of Corporal will be administered in April of each year.
-Correctional Officers First Class with at least one year in grade who are eligible to test for Corporal in April will be promoted in May.
-Correctional Officers First Class who will have at least one year in grade as of October will be permitted to test in April and will be promoted in November.
-The written examination scores of Correctional Officers seeking promotion under the Program shall be placed in one of two categories: "Pass" consisting of all examinations with a score less than seventy percent (70%).
+Effective July 1, 2013, examinations under the Program for the rank of Corporal will be administered in April of each year.
+An employee must have at least twenty four (24) months time in grade as a Correctional Officer Private First Class to be promoted to Corporal.
+However, an employee may test for the Corporal exam during the same calendar year in which the employee will reach twenty four (24) months time in grade.
+The employee will not be promoted until they actually reach twenty-four months (24) time in grade as a Correctional Officer Private First Class and otherwise continue to be eligible for promotion.
+The written examination scores of Correctional Officers seeking promotion under the Program shall be placed in one of two categories: "Pass" consisting of all examinations with a score equal to or greater than seventy percent (70%), and "Fail" consisting of all examinations with a score less than seventy percent (70%).